Jonathan Ross: Homophobia allegation

 If your son asks for a Hannah Montana MP3 player, then you might want to already think about putting him down for adoption in later life, when they settle down with their partner.

 An incorrect version of this quote was also circulated, in which Ross was accused of saying:

 If your son asks for a Hannah Montana MP3 player, you might want to already think about putting him down for adoption before he brings his ... erm ... partner home.

 Ofcom received 61 complaints following the comment.
 On 7 July 2009, Ofcom ruled that Ross did not breach the broadcasting code.
 They wrote in their opinion that "the comment was clearly presented as a joke intended to make light of the reactions that some parents may have if their child chooses a toy that is very widely recognised to be designed and marketed for the opposite sex" and that the nature of the joke and tone and manner in which it was presented "made clear that it was not intended to be hostile or pejorative towards the gay community in general."
 Stonewall criticised the ruling; saying "the fact that a comment is light-hearted does not absolve it from perpetuating the stereotypes that lead to homophobic bullying."

-Activities outwith the BBC
+Activities outside the BBC

 In 2010, Ross took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Hospital, filmed live at The O2 Arena in London on 30 March.
 On 7 April 2010, Ross's first comic book was published.
 Turf was written by Jonathan himself and drawn by artist Tommy Lee Edwards.
 In 2011, Ross wrote an introduction for The Steve Ditko Omnibus Vol. 1, a collection of work by the American comics artist featured in Ross's 2007 documentary.